syncfusion-content/xamarin-docs/Xamarin/SfTabView/CenterButtonSettings.md

 ## Custom CenterButton

-When built-in view is not needed, It can be overriden by adding custom views to the CenterButtonView.
+When built-in view is not needed, It can be overridden by adding custom views to the CenterButtonView.
 The CenterButton view can be customized by adding Image, Label, Button inside the CenterButtonView.
-Please refer the following code snippet to customize the CentetButton view.
+Please refer the following code snippet to customize the CenterButton view.

 {% tabs %}